Backache in pregnancy

 The Royal Women's Hospital has information about back care and posture in pregnancy.

-More tips on stretches and advice about managing backache in pregnancy is available from South Australia Health.
+More tips on stretches and advice about managing backache in pregnancy are available from South Australia Health.

 Advice about exercises and comfortable positions for back pain in pregnancy is also available from Queensland Health.